WHO WE ARE

 The group aims to attract more funding so that this long term plan can be achieved with 1-2 new art pieces installed each year.

-THE BOYNE TANNUM ARTSCAPE WAS AWARDED THE GLADSTONE REGIONAL COUNCIL COMMUNITY EVENT OR INITITATIVE AWARD IN 2019 AT THE AUSTRALIA DAY AWARDS CEREMONY.
+THE BOYNE TANNUM ARTSCAPE WAS AWARDED THE GLADSTONE REGIONAL COUNCIL COMMUNITY EVENT OR INITIATIVE AWARD IN 2019 AT THE AUSTRALIA DAY AWARDS CEREMONY.

 Australia Day Awards Evening.